-This federally mandated measure requires the use of lower polluting "reformulated" gasoline in the Baltimore Nonattainment Area.
+This federally mandated measure requires the use of lower polluting "reformulated" gasoline in Cecil County, as part of the Philadelphia Nonattainment Area.
 The emission reductions result from the use of the federally reformulated gasoline in non-road mobile sources.
 This measure affects the various non-road mobile sources that burn gasoline, such as small gasoline-powered engine equipment including lawn mowers, trimmers, generators, and compressors.
 VOC emissions result from combustion and evaporation of gasoline used to power this equipment.